kcleveland/dnsify/README.md

 Replace the IP address with the IP address of the server you are running this code on (this may or may not be the IP address of the Bind server).

-You'll also need to add your rndc-key on the lines shown below:
+You'll also need to add your rndc-key on the line shown below:

 <pre>
 dns_params = {